 The Fly America Act is typically enforced on all Federal projects but there may be other travel requirements included in your award about which you should also be aware, such as specific written sponsor pre-approval for an international trip.
-If you would like any guidance, feel free to contact your Grant or Contract Officer in OCG.
+See the Fly America Act page for additonal information.
+If you would like any guidance, contact your Grant or Contract Officer in OCG.

 The University of Colorado and the Federal Government provide numerous resources to assist with international travel, including the following:

-Current, destination-specific information is available through the U.S. Passports & International Travel website.
+- Current, destination-specific information is available through the U.S. Department of States Travel.State.Gov website.
 You will be able to access embassy and consulate details, visa requirements, health recommendations, as well as relevant safety and security precautions.